RuanAragao/calculator/README.md

 >
 > `mkdir example-calculator` > `[root]/calculators/example-calculator`

-5. Iside your folder calculator is required `index.html` file with your calculator.
+6. Inside your folder calculator is required `index.html` file with your calculator.
-6. Edit the [/index.html](/index.html) file and add the your calculator folder link in alphabetical order with a `<br>` in the end.
+7. Edit the [/index.html](/index.html) file and add the your calculator folder link in alphabetical order with a `<br>` in the end.
    > Example:
    >
    > ***
    >
    > `<a href="/calculators/example-calculator">Example Calculator</a><br/>`
-7. Open your pull request with "Closes #{your-issue-number}".
+8. Open your pull request with "Closes #{your-issue-number}".
 Example "Closes #10".